-While the varied room sizes and narrow corridors may bring to mind a college dormitory, you won't find a more charming place to stay in Chicago's Near North suburbs.
-The inn was formerly an all-girls residence club built in the late 1920s, and a lot of its original features, including the iron-girded elevator shaft and antique-laden parlor, remain intact.
-The staff is small but helpful.
-The best feature is the library, where guests can exchange their used books for others.
-There's a rooftop garden and Pensiero restaurant, serving fancy Italian dishes, is on the first floor.
+While varied room sizes and narrow corridors may bring to mind a college dorm, you won't find a more charming place to stay in Chicago's Near North suburbs.
+Built in the late 1920s as a young ladies’ residence, the inn still retains original features, including the iron-girded elevator shaft and antique-laden parlor.
+Perhaps the property's best feature is the library, where guests can exchange books.
+There's also a rooftop garden.

 Sick of paying high prices for hotel parking?
 It's just 10-bucks a night here for off-street parking.

 Thanks to a 2014 overhaul, all rooms are now en suite.
 Rates include daily continental breakfast featuring pastries and other delights baked in-house.
 Coverlets on the beds are richly embroidered tapestries paired with crisp white linens.
 All rooms feature a desk.
 Families or girlfriends traveling together might appreciate the Family Room (with two bunk beds), or the room with two double beds and a trundle.